strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 JSON data provide by Google Account (explained before).

+Can be set as a String or JSON Object.

 #### `bucketName` :

 The name of the bucket on Google Cloud Storage.